pixelastic/aberlaas/README.md

 same.
 A `.nvmrc` file is created when running `yarn run aberlaas init` that will force local users to use the specified version.
 The same version is also specified in the Docker image pulled by CircleCI.
-As for Yarn, a local copy of the whole yarn program is added to the repo when first initializing it, so both locals and CI servers will use it.
+As for Yarn, a local copy of the whole yarn program is added to the repository when first initializing it, so both locals and CI servers will use it.

 ## Building (with Babel)

+_This command is still available but deprecated. aberlaas expect code to use node >= v12, and `require` in place of `import`_

 `aberlaas build` can build all files located in `./lib` into `./build` using Babel.
-This is optional as all files should already be using `esm`.

 | CLI Argument         | Default value       | Description                                                                         |
 | -------------------- | ------------------- | ----------------------------------------------------------------------------------- |